docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 <br/><br/>

 :::note Example
-In a backoffice travel agency solution, you can customize unique roles such as `Agent`, `Content Manager`, and `Sales Manager` to perfectly align with your specific application needs:
+In a back-office travel agency solution, you might create roles such as:

 |Roles          |Description|